Quattro Books

 Quattro Books is a Canadian small press based in Toronto, Ontario.
 Quattro publishes both poetry and novellas by established and emerging Canadian writers.

 Quattro Books was founded in 2006 by Allan Briesmaster, John Calabro, Beatriz Hausner and Luciano Iacobelli, who collectively ran the reading series, Toronto WordStage, from 2006 to 2008.
 As of 2014, Allan Briesmaster and Luciano Iacobelli became the sole owners of Quattro.
 John Calabro left the company in order to accept the role of Co-Executive Director of the Inspire!
 Toronto International Book Fair, which was hosted at the Metro Toronto Convention Centre November 13 to 16, 2014.

+Quattro Books is known as the "Home of the Novella".
+The publishing mandate of Quattro Books includes fostering the development and popularity of the literary novella.